Sex and the Menopause

 Your libido and interest in sex can change at menopause, for both physical and emotional reasons.

-As you know, sex, desire, and sexual satisfaction vary from one woman to the next.
+It is certainly true that sex, desire, and sexual satisfaction can vary a lot from one woman to the next.
 Your sex drive may always have been higher than your friends, or you may have found it easy to achieve sexual satisfaction.

 Whatever the case, menopause can often change everything you thought you knew about sex.